 I signed up, selected a delivery date, and shortly after signing up, a refrigerated box arrived with the ingredients for three home cooked meals.
 I had so much fun cooking each one (I made a lemon ricotta pasta with pea tips; flat iron steaks with ramps + fingerling potatoes, and the turkey kibbeh that I’m about to teach you how to make.)
 As a New Yorker (and someone who is usually cooking for just one or two people), I loved how everything came perfectly portioned out, so there would be no waste.
 (How many times do you buy all of the ingredients for a recipe, only to have the extras go bad?)
 It also felt like a mini cooking class in a box.
 I learned how to make several new things (like the yogurt sauce in this recipe) and picked up a few new techniques!

-So we’ll dive into today’s recipe — but first: the first 100 readers who sign up can get two free meals on their first Blue Apron Order!
-Just click here.
+So we’ll dive into today’s recipe — but first: if you sign up here here you can get $60 off your first 3 boxes.
 Also, they have a zillion more recipes which can be found here… bookmark this page.
 I did — crispy fish tacos are next on my list!

 To make the Turkey Kibbeh + Cucumber Salad, you will need the following (this recipe serves two!)